 [Focus Area] is locked to [Wide] in the following situations:

 - The focus area may not light up during continuous shooting or when the shutter button is pressed all the way down at once.

-- When the mode dial is set to (Movie) or (S&Q Motion) or during movie shooting, [Tracking] cannot be selected as the [Focus Area].
+- When the Still/Movie/S&Q dial is set to (Movie) or S&Q (S&Q Motion) or during movie shooting, [Tracking] cannot be selected for [Focus Area].

 Examples of the focusing frame display

 The focusing frame differs as follows.

 When focusing on a smaller area

 - When [Focus Area] is set to [Wide] or [Zone], the focusing frame may switch between “When focusing on a larger area” and “When focusing on a smaller area” depending on the subject or situation.